-Shareholder requirements Listing mandatory At least 1,000 shareholders with at least 50 shares each (who in aggregate own at least 40% of share capital in the year of listing, and should be increased to 67% within 3 years of listing) Yes
+Shareholder requirements Listing mandatory At least 1,000 shareholders with at least 50 shares each (who in aggregate own at least 1/3 of the outstanding capital stock of the REIT) Yes

 A REIT must be listed in accordance with the rules and regulations of a Stock Exchange and must be regulated as a public company.
-To qualify as a public company, the REIT must, upon and after listing have at least 1,000 shareholders, each owning at least 50 shares of a class of shares and who in the aggregate own at least 40% of the share capital of the REIT in the year of listing provided, that the minimum ownership is increased to 67% within three years of listing.
+To qualify as a public company, the REIT must, upon and after listing, have at least 1,000 shareholders, each owning at least 50 shares of a class of shares and who in the aggregate own at least 1/3 of the outstanding capital stock of the REIT.